podchasova11/mobile-testing-interview-questions/README.md

 Overall, enabling Developer options on an Android device is a simple process that allows you to access advanced developer features and settings.
 Once you have enabled Developer options, you can use them to test and debug your app, as well as customize your device's behavior and appearance.

-## How to enable Developer on iOS devices?
+## How to enable Developer Options on iOS devices?

-To enable Developer options on an iOS device, you can follow these steps:
+To enable Developer Options on an iOS device, you can follow these steps:

 1. Open the Settings app: From the home screen or app drawer, tap the Settings icon to open the Settings app.
 2. Tap "General": Scroll down to the bottom of the Settings menu and tap the "General" option.